You're here:

 As a result, there are thousands of tax jurisdictions in the United States!
 Within those states and local jurisdictions, there are several other factors that determine whether your business is liable or not — which is to say, whether your business has nexus.
 If you don’t know about nexus yet, take a quick moment to read our Guide to US Sales Tax Nexus.

-1. Register for a seller's permit in that state.
-You must register for each state’s tax system individually.
+2. Register where required You must register for each state’s tax system individually.
 You should visit the state’s Department of Revenue website, which you can find on this helpful directory from the IRS.
 Another option is to register for the SSUTA states at once, using a simple (and free) online application through the Streamlined Sales Tax Registration System (SSTRS).
 You can pick and choose which of the 24 states are relevant to your business.
-Learn how to register for a seller's permit.
+Learn how to register for a seller’s permit.

 You need to set up each of these manually in Amazon Seller Central.
 Only once you configure your account to collect these taxes, then Amazon will do it for you.

-3. File sales tax returns in that state.
-When you register, each state will assign you a filing frequency.
+4. File sales tax returns in that state When you register, each state will assign you a filing frequency.
 It could be once a month, once a quarter, or once a year.
 Be sure to note your deadlines and pay on time to avoid penalties.
 Again, check the individual states’ official websites for specific information on how to file.

 But there’s a huge, and growing, exception to all of the above!
 And that’s when a state has a “marketplace facilitator law.”